perrybutler/wp-openlogin/README.md

 WordPress Open Login
 ====================

 An OAuth 2.0 / OpenID user registration and login plugin for WordPress which integrates with the existing WordPress Users system.
-Utilizes a Github "dependency" [fork](http://github.com/perrybutler/lightopenid) of the [LightOpenID library](https://github.com/iignatov/LightOpenID).
+Includes/uses the [LightOpenID library](https://github.com/iignatov/LightOpenID).

 Who it's for
 ------------